MoritzHanke/DynDNSV2CloudflareProxy/README.md

 Both ``HTTP`` and ``HTTPS`` may be used at the same time if needed.

-TODO: configure Router, Wildcard + weird escape explanation
+TODO: configure Router, Wildcard + weird escape explanation. everything is case insensitive

 ### Docker
 Docker-Integration should be relative straight forward. <br>